J0nasW/logu-iota/readme.md

 This script can read the commited Message from `send-helloworld.js` and displays it on the console.
 ### address.js
 Getting a new Address with a given Seed from the IOTA DevNet.
+### transfer-test.js
+This Script uses a automatic Seed generator (`crypto`-package) and displays you an address.
+Go to [IOTA Faucet](https://faucet.devnet.iota.org/) to recieve IOTA Tokens on the Devnet (still in development).